Soul-twan/PWS-Macropad/README.md

   7. In the menubar go to Tools > USB Stack and select Adafruit TinyUSB\
   8. Press upload

-If done prperly, the code should be compiled and automatically uploaded to the microcontroller
+If done properly, the code should be compiled and automatically uploaded to the microcontroller

 Standard keymaps:
 -